-To celebrate 125 years of Raleigh and innovation we will be organising a series of events in partnership with community theatre company Hanby and Barrett.
+To celebrate 125 years of Raleigh and innovation we organised a series of events in partnership with community theatre company Hanby and Barrett.

-Beginning with this series of talks, discussions and films the Bike! season will also include the touring of a new play around the city, and will culminate in an activity packed finale event at The University of Nottingham's Jubilee Campus - the site of what was once the most modern bicycle company in the world.
+Beginning with this series of talks, discussions and films the Bike! season also included the touring of a new play around the city, and culminated in an activity-packed finale event at The University of Nottingham's Jubilee Campus - the site of what was once the most modern bicycle company in the world.

-The talks will include a series of open presentations and lectures by former Raleigh workers, bike historians and current Raleigh management.
+The talks included a series of open presentations and lectures by former Raleigh workers, bike historians and current Raleigh management.

-The films, which are to be shown at Broadway Cinema will include a number of cycle related activities and displays.
+The films, which were shown at Broadway Cinema, included a number of cycle-related activities and displays.

-Hanby and Barrett will be working with members of the community to create an original theatre show, that will be performed in a variety of venues around the city.
+Hanby and Barrett worked with members of the community to create an original theatre show which was performed in a variety of venues around the city.

 We are currently collating all the information that has kindly been donated to us.
-This inlcudes stoires, photos and vidoes.
+This includes stories, photos and videos.